brianSalk/blast_practice_data/README.md

 ```
 makeblastdb -in new_species.fasta -dbtype nucl -out db/new_species
 ```
 When we run the above command, we see some statistics printed to the terminal.
-We also created a directory called db, this is where our database is stored. \
+We also created a directory called db, this is where our database is stored.
+## BLAST output
 We can compare our query sequences agains the database, lets start by comparing `mismatch.fasta` \
 `blastn -db db/new_species -query queries/mismatch.fasta > out` \
 because we used the `>` operator to redirect our output to the `out` file, we do not see any output after running the above command.
 When we examine the contents of `out` and scroll down we see one very long **sequence alignment** that begins like: